Bruce Arena resigns as manager of U.S. men’s soccer team

 "I don't know what the future holds for me but I can say this from the bottom of my heart: from the high of reaching the quarter-finals of the 2002 World Cup to the low of a few days ago; I have appreciated every minute of being a part of this program."

 Prior to getting involved with the national team, Arena coached D.C.
-United to consecutive Major League Soccer (MLS) Cup victories during the league's formative years.
+United to consecutive Major League Soccer Cup victories during the league's formative years.

 He then captured three MLS titles during a remarkable four-season stretch with the Los Angeles Galaxy that came during one of the league's most competitive eras, before his return to the national side.